Anyone that knows me, knows that I am not the biggest user of colour in my work. As Rei Kawakubo said ‘I work in three shades of black’.

 From the top – silk chiffon, 100% cotton pre-soaked in a soy milk solution, and cotton cheesecloth – also pre-soaked in the soy milk.

 This whole outfit is a eucalyptus/iron sulphate situation.
-Sami is wearing the Carine Tee in a textured cotton jersey (pattern available as a free download here) and an amended version of the Lawley Skirt (pattern also available as a free download here.)
-I’ve added 15cm to the length of the skirt to change it from knee length to a midi.
-The hat is made from denim and the pattern will be available soon!
+Sami is wearing the Carine Tee in a textured cotton jersey (pattern no longer available) and an amended version of the Lawley Skirt (pattern also no longer available).
+The hat is made from denim and I used the Serpentine Hat pattern.

 Photo: Daniel Njegich, Model: Sami Warren